Eternalcirno/ICT2x01-P1-10/README.md

 https://user-images.githubusercontent.com/19475364/144821629-be00601c-c1ff-4526-9c3c-f18b26cd86c6.mp4

 The video above shows all the test cases for admin authentication.
 In total, there are 14 test cases that was being run.
 We use the built in unit testing framework that python has provided.
+The test suite file is located in the root directory and can be run from the IDE itself.

 The list of test cases includes:
 * testEmptyPass